hasanen/eviihde/readme.txt

 1.1 is production version.
 1.0 is out of date, only for older OSX versions.

-Check build baths because those can point to my home directory on already long gone laptop... :)
+Check build paths because those can point to my home directory on already long gone laptop... :)